karatelabs/karate/README.md

 It is important to note that `myFile` above is the "field name" within the `multipart/form-data` request payload.
 This roughly corresponds to a [`cURL`](https://curl.haxx.se/docs/manpage.html#-F) argument of `-F @myFile=test.pdf`.

 > `multipart` file uploads can be tricky, and hard to get right.
 If you get stuck and ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/karate), make sure you provide a `cURL` command that works - or else it would be very difficult for anyone to troubleshoot what you could be doing wrong.
+Also see [this thread](https://github.com/intuit/karate/issues/1645#issuecomment-862502881).

 Also note that `multipart file` takes a JSON argument so that you can easily set the `filename` and the `contentType` (mime-type) in one step.